Culpable homicide

-Culpable homicide is a categorisation of certain offences in various jurisdictions within the Commonwealth of Nations which involves the illegal killing of a person either with or without an intention to kill depending upon how a particular jurisdiction has defined the offence.
+Culpable homicide is a categorisation of certain offences in various jurisdictions within the Commonwealth of Nations which involves the homicide (illegal killing of a person) either with or without an intention to kill depending upon how a particular jurisdiction has defined the offence.
 Unusually for those legal systems which have originated or been influenced during rule by the United Kingdom, the name of the offence associates with Scots law rather than English law.

 Jurisdictions

 "Culpable homicide" offences are found in the following jurisdictions; the description of the local version of the offence is given where available:

 Canada

 In Canada, "culpable homicide" is not itself an offence.
 Rather, the term is used in the Criminal Code to classify all killings of persons as either culpable or not culpable homicide.
 There are three types of culpable homicide: murder, manslaughter and infanticide.
 Killings classified as not culpable are justifiable killings; thus the term is used to define the criminal intent or mens rea of a killing.
 Non-culpable homicide includes those committed in self-defence.